Mark Shimada

 Per saperne di più

-Discover Jake's day, filled with moments of "turning on" lights, interest, and engines, and "turning off" TVs, noises, and doubts.
-This story helps you everyday English in action!
+Emma's day is full of learning about "breaking down" and "breaking up," from car troubles and composting to friendships and boxes.
+Each challenge brings a new lesson.
+This is a perfect story to master these English phrasal verbs and discover the positives in every breakdown and breakup!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi